gidapataki/aison/REFERENCE.md

 ### 6.1 Discriminator key

-You must define a discriminator key before mapping a variant:
+Define a `Schema::Variant` mapping for every `std::variant` you want to encode/decode.
+The `Variant` mapping sets the discriminator key (and optional name for introspection):

 - **Schema-level default (optional):**